k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 * Click for more information about the Get Instance Fabric Command.

 ## Get Sync Mode
-The Fabric UserCode class holds the method that returns the Sync mode set for the current session:
+The Fabric UserCode class holds the method that returns the sync mode set for the current session:

 public static String getSyncMode();

-This method can be invoked by a [decision function](/articles/14_sync_LU_instance/05_sync_decision_functions.md).
+This method can be invoked by a [Decision function](/articles/14_sync_LU_instance/05_sync_decision_functions.md).
 For example:
 If the sync mode is FORCE, then return True to sync the instance.
 Else, do not sync the instance.

 Click to open the list of Fabric APIs: **http://[Fabric IP address]:3213/static/doc/user-api/index.html**